FummiTaksi/ohtu2017/web/gradle.md

 To see more detail about a task, run gradle help --task <task>
 </pre>

 Komento listaa käytettävissä olevat _taskit_.
-Gradlen [https://docs.gradle.org/current/userguide/tutorial_using_tasks.html](dokumentaatio) kuvaa taskeja seuraavasti:
+Gradlen [https://docs.gradle.org/current/userguide/tutorial_using_tasks.html](dokumentaatio) kuvaa taskeja seuraavasti: <- linkki ei toimi!

 > Each gradle project is made up of one or more tasks.
 A task represents some atomic piece of work which a build performs.
 This might be compiling some classes, creating a JAR, generating Javadoc, or publishing some archives to a repository.